multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 Without the parenthesis: about 10.000 loop iterations per second With parenthesis: about 10.000.000 loop iterations per second !!!

+### Day 13-15

+After Xmas, I managed to do three more days but the momentum had somewhat gone.
+I know it is important to get going but I just feel guilty to spend so much time on challenges when I should put my energy into finding a job.
+This comes with preparing my CV, cleaning up my portfolio and doing a few more iOS project to show.
+Right now that is all that I can concentrate on.
+So I stopped on Day 15.

 # Get more Performance!